chris-blay/guillemot-core/SETUP.md

-Since the whole idea behind Guillemot Core is "a bunch of ROSLite nodes working together" you need to export some environment variables to tell all the separate nodes (which may be separate processes or all running in one process, depending on how you start them) how to find each other.
+Since the whole idea behind Guillemot Core is "a bunch of ROSLite nodes working together" you need to export some environment variables to tell all the separate nodes (which may be separate processes on separate machines or all running in one process, depending on how you start them) how to find each other.

-**ROSLITE_ATLAS** Should be in the form of `tcp://[atlas-ipv4-address]:[atlas-port-number]`
+**ROSLITE_ATLAS** should be in the form of `tcp://[atlas-ipv4-address]:[atlas-port-number]`.

 Atlas is the ROSLite node which does all the heavy lifting of discovery and communication, so all nodes must agree on the same Atlas to see each other, and